We are leaders—and team players

 Middle School (MS) Athletics

 The Middle School (MS) athletics program emphasizes skill development and participation.
 Students are placed on teams based on skill level and positive attitude.
-Bancroft offers interscholastic MS teams in Boys/Girls Cross Country, Field Hockey, Boys/Girls Soccer, and Volleyball (Fall Season); Boys/Girls Basketball (Winter Season); and Baseball, Boys/Girls Lacrosse, Softball, Coed Tennis (Spring Season).
+Bancroft offers interscholastic MS teams in Boys/Girls Cross Country, Boys/Girls Soccer, and Volleyball (Fall Season); Boys/Girls Basketball (Winter Season); and Baseball, Boys/Girls Lacrosse, Softball, Coed Tennis (Spring Season).

 MS student-athletes may sign up for their selected sports here: